pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey.md

 #### Pagination

-We can return list of all cars in mumbai in one request, but that would put strain on all components involved.
-Let's say in mumbai we have 1000 cars.
+We can return list of all cars in mumbai city in one request, but that would put strain on all components involved.

+For example for 1000 cars in a city

-1. Database - Need to fetch details of thousand cars
+1. Database - Needs to fetch details of thousand cars
 2. Backend server - Convert database response into `JSON`, this would cause high CPU usage
-3. Client - Needs to generate HTML for thousand cars, browser need to paint the screen.
+3. Client - Needs to generate `HTML` for thousand cars, browser need to paint the screen.

 This would case issues at each stage, to avoid this we return only few set of cars in one request.

-In page no pagination we have 3 params
+Among cursor, limit-offset and page-no pagination options we used page-no pagination.

+**Page No pagination**

+Request

 1. `page_size` - client decides how many cars to show, desktop users have more real estate allows to show more cars.
 2. `page_no` - based on user's position, client sends page no.

+Response

-3. `page_count` - Maximum no of pages client can ask for, after this number client shows `No more results`
+1. `count` - Maximum no of pages client can ask for, after this number client shows `No more results`
+2. `next_page` - URL to fetch next page
+3. `prev_page` - URL to fetch previous page
+2. `results` - List of `JSON` containing basic car information

 How do we decide among 2 cars, which one should come before which one ?